wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 ### Network

 The VNet that is used with your ASE can be one that you made when you created the ASE or one that you made ahead of time.
-If you want your virtual network to be in a resource group that is separate from the one used for your ASE, then you need to make your virtual network separately from the ASE creation flow.
-If you create the subnet during ASE creation, it forces the ASE to be in the same resource group as the virtual network.
+When you create the subnet during ASE creation, it forces the ASE to be in the same resource group as the virtual network.
+If you need the resource group used by your ASE to be different than that of your VNet, then you need to create your ASE using a resource manager template.

 There are some restrictions on the virtual network that is used for an ASE:

 - The virtual network must be a regional virtual network.
 - There needs to be a subnet with 8 or more addresses where the ASE is deployed.